aappy/RestAssuredProject/README.md

 How to provide data from different class how to provide TestNg parameters
 -
 Mockoon: We can use this tool for mock apis.
-Aslso by using json-server we can can create rest apis. github.com/typicode/json-server to install - npm install -g json-server
+Also by using json-server we can can create rest apis. github.com/typicode/json-server to install - npm install -g json-server